Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the other hand, the ban could also benefit some Chinese companies.
 Domestic CPU makers like Huawei and Phytium are likely to take advantage of this opportunity to increase their market share in the country of a billion people.

 China's ban on Intel and AMD CPUs is the latest development in the increasingly tense tech war between the US and China.
-It's hard to predict the long-term consequences of the ban, but it could lead to major changes in the global tech market.
+It's hard to predict the long-term consequences of the ban, but it could lead to major changes in the global technology market.

 Source link